spikegrobstein/mcwrapper/README.markdown

 I also hope to create a configuration wizard for the most common configuration options as well as build a robust installer script to get you started.

-Also need to come up with a way to restore a minecraft world in the event that it needs to be done.
+Also need to come up with a way to restore a backup of a minecraft world.

 ## About